Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### General Format

 Each of these topics will be addressed briefly.
-Goal is to keep it down to about 45 minutes.
-Step 7, the demo, will be longest.
+Links are included for more in-depth info.

+Duration of the presentation: potentially 90 minutes, with possibly 60 minutes for the demo and discussion, and 30 to glide over this written material.

 1. Behavior analytic scenario as the motivation for the project.